V3rm/chewats/README.md

 # ew free cheats
 (btw some are vac detected lul)

-(if ur nerd and want to know why some are vac detected go to "nerdy_stuff.txt")
+(if ur curious and want to know why some are vac detected go to "NEED_TO_KNOW.txt")

 Cͨrͬeͤdͩiͥᴛⷮs͛ ᴛⷮoͦ: